Agency guides

 • Not enough explanations for non-marketers

-So, if you want to improve your agency-client relationship, create better reports and improve your bottom line, these are some of the things you should pay attention to.
+So, if you want to improve your agency-client relationship, create better reports, and improve your bottom line, these are some of the things you should pay attention to.
 Let’s see what that looks like in practice.

-5 essential client reports
+5 essential client report examples

 1. Monthly client marketing report